jonatasgrosman/wav2vec2-sprint/MODEL_CARD.md

 ## Evaluation

-The model can be evaluated as follows on the finnish test data of Common Voice.
+The model can be evaluated as follows on the Finnish test data of Common Voice.

 ```python
 import torch